DapperBanana/DapperBanana/README.md

 # Hi there, I'm Austin 👋🏼

-I live in Calgary, AB Canada and have worked in:
+I live in Calgary, AB Canada and have worked in Electronics Engineering🤖, DevOps👨‍💻, and _most recently_... **Data Analytics!🔢**
-- Electronics Engineering🤖
-- Infrastructure💻🖥
-- DevOps👨‍💻
-- and _most recently_... **Data Analytics!🔢**

 - 🔭 I’m _currently_ working on my .NET skills